This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

-Dr. John Chabot is an oncology surgeon and an expert in the surgical treatment of peritoneal mesothelioma.
-Mesothelioma is already a rare type of cancer, and the peritoneal form is not the most common form.
-There are few specialists working with patients and researching better ways to treat this rare and deadly type of abdominal cancer.
-Currently the head of New York Presbyterian Hospital’s Division of Gastrointestinal and Endocrine Surgery, Dr. Chabot also teaches surgery and leads research programs.
+John Chabot, M.D. is an expert in the surgical treatment of peritoneal mesothelioma.
+Currently the head of New York-Presbyterian Hospital’s Division of Gastrointestinal and Endocrine Surgery, Dr. Chabot also teaches surgery and leads research programs.

 Education and Early Career

-After completing his medical degree in 1983, Dr. Chabot did his residency and internship at Columbia Presbyterian Medical Center, focusing on transplants.
-While working on that internship and residency program, he won the Irvington House Institute Fellowship, two surgical research Blakemore prices, and the Upjohn Young Scientist Award.
+Dr. Chabot completed his residency and internship at Columbia Presbyterian Medical Center, where he focused specifically on transplants.
+During that internship, Dr. Chabot won the Irvington House Institute Fellowship, two surgical research Blakemore prizes, and the Upjohn Young Scientist Award.

 Career at New York Presbyterian

-While spending his career at New York Presbyterian, in addition to specializing in peritoneal mesothelioma and pancreatic cancer, Dr. Chabot also developed expertise in several other areas and procedures: thyroid cancer, cancer care, general surgery, pancreatic surgery, liver resection surgery, sarcoma, jaundice, laparoscopic cholecystectomy, and liver cancer.
+During his career at New York-Presbyterian, Dr. Chabot has also developed expertise in several other areas.
+These specialized areas include thyroid cancer, cancer care, general surgery, liver resection surgery, pancreatic surgery, sarcoma, jaundice, laparoscopic cholecystectomy, and liver cancer.

-As a leader in the treatment of a rare cancer like peritoneal mesothelioma, Dr. Chabon has worked hard to engage in both patient care and research to further the knowledge of how to diagnose and manage this disease.
 His research also extends to pancreatic cancer and other illnesses and surgical treatments.
-He received government grant to study the latter, acting as the principal investigator for the grant titled, “Pancreatic Supplement for Cancer Center Grant.”
+He received a government research grant and has served as the principal investigator for the grant titled, “Pancreatic Supplement for Cancer Center Grant.”

-Dr. Chabon has published his research in numerous journals, authoring and co-authoring many papers.
-Some examples of his research include testing enzyme therapy for pancreatic cancer patients, using CT scans to track the progress of chemotherapy in peritoneal mesothelioma patients, and using a bimodal approach to treat peritoneal mesothelioma with cytoreductive surgery and chemotherapy.
+Dr. Chabot has published research in numerous medical journals.
+His research includes testing enzyme therapy for pancreatic cancer patients, treating peritoneal mesothelioma with a combination of cytoreductive surgery and chemotherapy, and using CT scans to track the progress of chemotherapy in peritoneal mesothelioma patients.

 Honors and Awards

-Dr. Chabot’s career in treating patients and conducting research into rare diseases like peritoneal mesothelioma has earned him a number of awards, honors, and recognitions.
+Dr. Chabot has earned a number of awards, honors, and recognitions.
 Recently, he was named one of New York Magazine’s Top Doctors.
-He received the Jerry Gliklich Practitioner of the Year Award from the Society of Practitioners of Columbia University Medical Center, the 2014 Teaching Award in Surgery for Excellence in Teaching and Mentoring from New York Presbyterian’s General Surgery Chief Residents, and the Physician of the Year Award.
-These are just his most recent awards in addition to many others earned over the years.
+He also received the Jerry Gliklich Practitioner of the Year Award from the Society of Practitioners of Columbia University Medical Center and the Physician of the Year Award.
+These are only Dr. Chabot’s most recent awards and recognitions.
+He has received many others during his career.

-There are few surgeons or researchers willing to put time and energy into rare diseases, but the benefits for real people struggling with these diseases are huge.
-Dr. Chabot has helped so many people struggling with peritoneal mesothelioma simply by specializing in this type of cancer, conducting research, and providing the best possible care along with advanced surgical procedures.
-As his work and research continue, he will add more knowledge to what we know about the disease and will continue to help patients.
+Few surgeons invest their time and energy in rare diseases; however, the benefits for real people struggling with these diseases are huge.
+Dr. Chabot has helped many struggling with peritoneal mesothelioma by specializing in this type of cancer and conducting research.
+As his work continues, Dr. Chabot will continue to help patients, adding more to what we know about this rare and debilitating disease.Get Your FREE Mesothelioma Packet